 COVID-19 has us thinking about our health, but it also has us thinking seriously about our finances.
-If your debts are piling up and your bills aren’t getting paid, a new federal law may make it easier to go through bankruptcy with the help of a good Chicago bankruptcy attorney.
+If your debts are piling up and your bills aren’t getting paid, a new federal law may make it easier to go through cares act bankruptcy proceedings with the help of a good Chicago bankruptcy attorney.

 When the nation “re-opens,” the financial consequences of the pandemic will be long-lasting.
 Bankruptcy is only one of the options available to Illinois consumers who are facing mounting debts, and it may or may not be the right option for you.